OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 Currently, the team is sharing these principles with developers via a wiki on the Open Twin Cities GitHub organization.
-The team's goal is to eventually move this wiki to the Maptime GitHub organization to gain visability in the national community of developers who create maps.
+The team's goal is to eventually move this wiki to the Maptime GitHub organization to gain visibility in the national community of developers who create maps.

 ## Kids Just Wanna Have Fun